 3. Buy them one beautiful thing

 This moment, these last days, are worthy of commemorating and do not let them slip by unmarked.
 Jewelry and watches are traditional choices for senior year, but beauty and meaning, not expense, are the salient factors in this purchase.

 4. Tell them secrets

 Disclose what they just might not know, things about your life that you, perhaps, glossed over, but now realize that they are old enough to understand.
 You will be letting them know that things are not always as they seem, and that they are a trusted near-adult confident, worthy of sharing family secrets.
-Talk to them like the adult that they will soon be; it will fill them with the confidence to get there.
+You child is probably 18, talk to them like the adult that they will soon be; it will fill them with the confidence to get there.

 5. Let them go before they are gone

 I kept my kids on an insanely tight leash senior year.
 I monitored their every movement and made them check-in constantly.
 In short, I drove them crazy.
 And then I didn’t.
 Once they were on the downslope of senior year, once everything they could do for college admission had been done, I let them take some victory laps, the well deserved privilege of senior year.
 They broke curfews, went out on a few school nights, and had a taste of freedom to come.

 6. Have those painful talks